Dolph Briscoe

 Dolph Briscoe Jr. (April 23, 1923 – June 27, 2010) was an American rancher and businessman from Uvalde, Texas, who was the 41st governor of Texas between 1973 and 1979.
-He was a member of the Democratic Party.
+He was a conservative Democrat.

 Because of his re-election following an amendment to the Texas Constitution doubling the Governor's term to four years, Briscoe became both the last governor to serve a two-year term and the first to serve a four-year term.

 A lifelong resident of Uvalde, Briscoe was first elected to the Texas Legislature in 1948 and served as a state representative from 1949 to 1957.
 As part of the reform movement in state politics stemming from the Sharpstown scandal, Briscoe won election as governor in 1972.
 During his six years as governor, Briscoe presided during a period of reform in state government as Texas's population and commerce boomed.

 Following his two terms as governor, Briscoe returned to the ranching and banking business in Uvalde.
 He is recognized as having been one of the leading citizens of the state and a benevolent supporter of many civic, cultural, and educational institutions in Texas and the nation.
 Most recently before his death the former Texas governor established the Dolph and Janey Briscoe Fund for Texas History at the University of Texas at Austin.

 He was the last Democratic Texan to be re-elected to the Governor's Mansion with his reelection landslide victory in 1974; fellow Democratic governors Mark White and Ann Richards lost their re-election bids respectively, in 1986 and 1994.

 Early years

 Dolph Briscoe Jr., was born on April 23, 1923, the only child of Dolph Sr. and Georgie Briscoe in Uvalde, Texas.
 His father was a descendant of Texas Declaration of Independence signer Andrew Briscoe.
 Briscoe was first attracted to politics at an early age.
 Thanks to his father's friendship with Governor Ross Sterling, the young Briscoe traveled to Austin and the Texas Governor's Mansion in 1932.
 At the age of nine, Governor Sterling invited Briscoe to stay at the mansion and sleep in Sam Houston's bed.

 After graduation from Uvalde High School as valedictorian, Briscoe attended the University of Texas at Austin.
-He was active in many campus organizations, including the Friar Society, the Texas Cowboys, Chi Phi Fraternity, and was editor of The Cactus yearbook.
+He was active in many campus organizations, including the Friar Society, the Texas Cowboys, Chi Phi fraternity, and was editor of The Cactus yearbook.
 While at the university, he met fellow student Betty Jane "Janey" Slaughter (1923 – 2000) of Austin.
 They married in 1942 and had three children.

 After graduation from the University of Texas in 1943 with a Bachelor of Arts degree, Briscoe enlisted as a private in the United States Army.
 He served in the China Burma India Theater during World War II and advanced in rank to become an officer.